 In theory, it is pretty straightforward.
-However, there is a knack to getting it just right.
+However, there is a knack for getting it just right.
 Take a look at this article for the complete French Press brewing guide.
-It will take you from a novice to a pro with easy to follow instructions.
+It will take you from a novice to a pro with easy-to-follow instructions.

 The Automatic Drip Coffee Machine

 On paper, you could be fooled into thinking that the automatic Drip coffee maker is the clear winner in this showdown.
 After all, you simply place in a paper filter then add your medium ground coffee that’s readily available on supermarkets shelves, add room temperature water to the reservoir, and flick a switch.
 Once you’ve pressed the brew button, it really is a hands-off process.

 The automated drip coffee is basically a modern take on the manual brewing methods of yesteryear.
-It was brought into the modern era by utilizing electric to reinvent the manual brewer to what we now know today – “automatic drip system.”
+It was brought into the modern era by utilizing electricity to reinvent the manual brewer to what we now know today – “an automatic drip system.”

 Today, you can have over 12 cups of piping hot coffee in under 10 minutes all by simply flicking a switch.